What is considered GBH in the UK?

-Section 18 specifically refers to intentionally inflicted GBH and wounding with the intent to cause GBH.
+Section 18 specifically refers to intentionally inflicted GBH and wounding with intent to cause GBH.

 “Whosoever shall unlawfully and maliciously by any means whatsoever wound or cause any grievous bodily harm to any person with intent to do some grievous bodily harm to any person, or with intent to resist or prevent the lawful apprehension or detainer of any person.”

 Section 18 GBH is considerably more serious than Section 20 GBH, due to the level of intent involved.
-As such, the seriousness of this offence is reflected in the potential consequences for individuals found guilty or pleading guilty to this offence; sentences can be as severe as a life sentence—25 years imprisonment.
+As such, the seriousness of this offence is reflected in the potential consequences for individuals found guilty or pleading guilty to this offence.

-However, there can be a fine line between Section 18 and 20 assault and it really boils down to what was intended or was going through the mind of the offender at the time when the assault took place.
-For Section 18 GBH there must be proof that the hostility to the victim was motivated and that the defendant had full intention to cause grevious bodily harm.
-The injury, although it may affect the severity of the sentence, is not a determining factor in distinguishing whether GBH was committed recklessly or intentionally.
-Often, however, it may provide some evidence of intent i.e. if the defendant left home in possession of a sharp knife, located and stabbed the victim.
+The injury – although it may affect the severity of the sentence – is not a determining factor in distinguishing whether GBH was committed recklessly or intentionally.
+Often however, it may provide some evidence of intent i.e. if the defendant left home in possession of a sharp knife, then located and stabbed the victim.

-As lawyers, when we talk about the “Mens Rea” in GBH cases, we are talking about the state of mind of the defendant at the time when an offence may have been committed and whether he intended to cause really serious injuries or whether his behaviour was just reckless.
-For a Section 18 GBH charge to be proved, it must be shown that the offender physically caused the really serious injuries and at the same time as the assault took place that this is what he intended to cause.
+For a Section 18 GBH charge to be proven, it must be shown that the offender physically caused the serious injuries and, at the same time as the assault took place, that this is what they intended to cause.
 It is the intention or knowledge of wrongdoing that constitutes part of a crime.

 For a case to be considered under Section 18, identifying reckless behaviour in the actions of the offender will not be sufficient enough to find an accused individual guilty.
 The act must be malicious in nature and deliberate, indicating malice aforethought often with a degree of premeditation.

-The following factors may indicate higher levels of culpability for GBH with intent:
+Factors which may indicate higher levels of culpability for GBH with intent include:

 - A repeated or sustained attack